CodeWithGamez/website/CodeWithGamez/content/chapter-0/b/what_do_you_need.md

 **tldw(too long didn't watch):**

-minimum: any device that can run a browser, along with a github account, and linking it to repl.it
+* **minimum:** any device that can run a browser, along with a github account, and linking it to repl.it

-recommended: a keyboard and a big enough screen
+* **recommended:** the above min and a keyboard and a big enough screen